-Cell phones and other electronic devices (e.g. laptops, iPads, etc.) may only be used in class when sanctioned by the teacher.
-At no time should students be engaged in texting or telephone conversations during class time.
-The Away for the Day Policy applies to all Aspengrove students.
+Cell phones are not required at Aspengrove, and are expected to be put away at all times during the school day.
+Other electronic devices (e.g. laptops, iPads, etc.) may only be used in class when sanctioned by the teacher.
+At no time should students be engaged in texting, gaming, or telephone conversations during class time.
+The Acceptable Use of Technology applies to all Aspengrove students and students are expected to be respectful and responsible with the use of technology at all times, including outside of school hours.
 Please read this policy carefully to ensure understanding.